kylevedder/zeroflow/GETTING_STARTED.md

 The [Argoverse 2 Scene Flow generation script](https://github.com/kylevedder/argoverse2-sf) to compute ground truth flows for both `train/` and `val/`.

 Please note that when downloaded from the cloud, these files may have a different top level directory format (their stored format keeps changing); you can solve this by moving the files or symlinking the appropriate directories into a different tree.
+We have uploaded [a prebuilt DockerHub image](https://hub.docker.com/repository/docker/kylevedder/argoverse2_sf/general) for running the generation script.

 ### Waymo Open